MetricTensorLabs/Cassiopeia/documents/notes/star_catalogue.md

 Frequently used star catalogues include the U.S. Smithsonian Astrophysical Observatory Catalogue,Hipparcos Catalogue, Henry Draper Catalogue, Bright Star Catalogue, etc. The SAO J2000 (epoch = J2000) compiled by the U.S. Smithsonian Astrophysical Observatory, recording around 250,000 stars brighter than 17 Mv, is adopted as the standard catalog internationally.

-## Smith - Development and Implementation of Star Tracker Based Attitude Determination (2017)
+### Smith - Development and Implementation of Star Tracker Based Attitude Determination (2017)

-Tycho-2 catalog is the largest collection of stars available, with over 2.5 millions stars recorded from the European SPace Agency's Hipparcos Satellite.
+Tycho-2 catalog is the largest collection of stars available, with over 2.5 millions stars recorded from the European Space Agency's Hipparcos Satellite.
 Along with vast number of stars available, the Tycho-2 catalog is used due to the Hipparcos satellite's ablity to measure changes in a star's position on the order of milliarcseconds per year.

+### Sarvi(et. al.) - Design and Implementation of a star-tracker (2015)
+In out star sensor, the Hipparcos star catalogue will be used.

 ## Bratt - Analysis of Star Identification Algorithms due to Uncompensated Spatial Distortion (2013)